• Skip to primary navigation

 Competency-Based Assessment

 We can develop competency-based assessment for both the animal and the handler that is specific to your site.
-Why use a one-size-fits-most screening tool when your facility is unique?
-Human-Animal Solutions’ competency assessment is designed to help facility or group staff measure the handler-animal team’s competence in skills necessary to inspire confidence in the people they visit while maintaining safety.
+A one-size-fits-most screening tool cannot address the uniqueness of your facility.
+Human-Animal Solutions’ competency-based assessment is designed to help facility or group staff measure the handler-animal team’s competence in skills necessary to inspire confidence in the people they visit while maintaining safety.

 Competency-based assessment assures you that the handlers entering your program (whether volunteer or paid) are both suitable and qualified to meet your needs.